7 Effective Ways To Structure A Knockout Presentation

 It’s better to use cue cards than having a full print out of speech in front of you.
 Using these cards will give the freedom to talk naturally and help you in remembering the important points.
 Also, they will make you seem more communicative.

 If you are about to deliver a bad news then don’t waste your precious time as it will not improve with age.
-It can have a negative impact on the audience but it is important for you to get to the point quickly.
+It can have a negative impact on the audience but you need to get to the point quickly.
 Follow up with a recommended resolution and end it on a nice note.

 With executive and busy audiences, the OBN (Opportunity, Benefits and Numbers) framework is particularly effective.
 You can simply outline what the opportunity is and give an outline of the benefits.
 Then give a proof by showing your audience the numbers.